Treasure Island, San Francisco: History

 Prior to the island's construction by the United States government, "Yerba Buena Shoals" of rock north of the transbay island had less than 27 ft clearance and were a shipping hazard.
 The 400 acre island was constructed by emplacing 287,000 ST of quarried rock in the shoals for the island/causeway perimeter rock walls (a freshwater reservoir was quarried in the rock of Yerba Buena Island).
 Approximately 23 ft of dredged bay sand filled the interior, was mitigated from salt, and then 50,000 cuyd topsoil was used for planting 4,000 trees, 70,000 shrubs, and 700,000 flowering plants.
 Facility construction had begun by March 4, 1937, when two hangars were being built.

-On February 18, 1939, the 'Magic City' opened with a "walled city" of several fair ground courts: a central Court of Honor, a Court of the East, a Port of Trade Winds on the south and on the north: a Court of Pacifica, a 12,000-car parking lot, and the adjacent National Building, the $1.5M Federal Building, the Hall of Western States, the $800K administration building, various exhibit halls for industries (e.g., "Machinery, Science, and Vacationland"), and two 335 × 78 ft hangars planned for post-exposition use by Pan Am flying boats (e.g., the China Clipper through 1944) using the Port of Trade Winds Harbor later referred to as Clipper Cove between the two islands.
-In addition to Building 2 (Hangar 2) and Building 3 (Hangar 3), remaining exposition buildings include Building 1 (Streamline Moderne architecture) intended after the expo as the Pan American World Airways terminal.
-The expo's Magic Carpet Great Lawn also remains.)
+On February 18, 1939, the 'Magic City' opened with a "walled city" of several fair ground courts: a central Court of Honor, a Court of the East, a Port of Trade Winds on the south and on the north: a Court of Pacifica, a 12,000-car parking lot, and the adjacent National Building, the $1.5M Federal Building, the Hall of Western States, the $800K administration building, various exhibit halls for industries (e.g., "Machinery, Science, and Vacationland"), and two 335 × 78 ft hangars planned for post-exposition use by Pan Am Airways flying boats (notably the China Clipper) that would use the Port of Trade Winds Harbor (later referred to as Clipper Cove) between the two islands.
+In addition to Building 2 (Hangar 2) and Building 3 (Hangar 3), remaining exposition buildings include Building 1 (Streamline Moderne architecture) intended after the expo as the Pan Am terminal.
+The expo's Magic Carpet Great Lawn also remains.

 A couplet from the song "Lydia the Tattooed Lady", in the Marx Brothers' 1939 film, At The Circus, reads "Here is Grover Whalen unveilin' the Trylon/Over on the West Coast we have Treasure Island", citing, in the Trylon and Treasure Island, two prominent features of international civic events happening that year (as the 1939 New York World's Fair vied for tourist patrons with the Golden Gate International Expo).

+Treasure Island and the exposition are featured in one of James A. Fitzpatrick's Technicolor travel features, "Night Descends on Treasure Island", released in 1940.